 Market agencies, dealers, and packers are required to pay promptly for livestock, usually by the close of business on the day after transfer of possession.
 For livestock sold on a grade-and-yield basis, payment is due by the end of the next business day after the final purchase price is determined.

-Live poultry dealers must pay for live poultry obtained under a poultry growing arrangement by the close of the 15th day following the week in which the poultry is slaughtered.
+Live poultry obtained under a poultry growing arrangement must be paid for by the close of the 15th day following the week in which the poultry is slaughtered.

 Market agencies, and dealers must maintain a solvent financial condition to remain in business.
 The Secretary of Agriculture may, after notice and hearing, issue an order suspending insolvent market agencies and stockyard owners for a reasonable specified period.
 If the Secretary finds any packer is insolvent, she/he may, after notice and hearing, issue an order requiring the packer to cease and desist from purchasing livestock while insolvent.

 Market agencies and dealers must maintain a bond as a measure of protection for livestock sellers against non-payment.
 The size of the bond is based on the volume of business, generally an average 2 days' business with a minimum of $10,000 bond.
 Packers whose annual livestock purchases exceed $500,000 are also required to be bonded.

 - Market agencies, dealers, and packers that currently maintain bonds securing the performance of their obligations under the Packers and Stockyards Act.

 - How to File a Bond Claim (pdf)